classner/pymp/README.md

 ## Installation

 The package is available from pypi.
-Due to a name clash with, it is available as ``pymp-pypi``:
+Due to a name clash, it is available as ``pymp-pypi``:

 ```